 - Dangerous maneuvers, e.g., taking corners too fast

-Ohio is a fault based state, which means you can file an insurance claim or lawsuit against the other party if he caused (or primarily contributed to) the accident and recover compensation for your losses.
+Ohio is a fault-based state, which means you can file an insurance claim or lawsuit against the other party if they caused (or primarily contributed to) the accident and recover compensation for your losses.
 The other party’s liability insurance should cover your damages up to the policyholder’s limit.
-However, in order to have a viable case against the other party and obtain a settlement, you will need to prove that his negligence caused your injuries.
+However, to have a viable case against the other party and obtain a settlement, you will need to prove that the other driver’s negligence caused your injuries.

 If you were partially at fault for the accident, you may still be able to recover a portion of your damages.
 Ohio follows a modified comparative negligence rule, which provides that accident victims can still recover so long as they were less than 51 percent at fault.
 The caveat is that your degree of fault will reduce your settlement.

 So, let us say that you were speeding down the highway and a driver changed lanes right into yours just as you were passing by.
 If an investigation found you 25 percent at fault for the accident, you will only be entitled to recover 75 percent of your damages.
-If the insurance company is trying to blame you for the wreck or is refuting your claim altogether, enlist in the help of an attorney to help you minimize your liability.
+If the insurance company is trying to blame you for the wreck or is refuting your claim altogether, talk to an attorney to help you minimize your liability.

 It is important to consider all the ways in which your injury has and will affect you when filing a claim so you can request appropriate damages and focus on getting well.

 First, there are the medical needs to consider.
 Motorcycle accidents tend to cause severe injuries such as shattered bones, internal injuries and spinal cord injuries.
 Even road rash injuries can be serious and cause significant disfigurement and scarring.
 You want to make sure you have accounted for all of your current and future medical needs on your claim.